eiichiro/prodigy/README.md

  |____|     |__|   \____/\____ | |__\___  // ____|
                               \/   /_____/ \/      vx.y.z

-Chaos Engineering experiment for AWS Java applications
+Chaos Engineering experimentation for AWS Java applications

 Welcome to Prodigy.
 Hit the TAB or press 'hint' to display available commands.
 Press 'help <command>' to display the detailed information for the command.